 Not only does this combined solar and storage system reduce both kwh and kw costs, it can also provide emergency backup power if there is a blackout.
 These backup power capabilities are especially important for companies that are dependent on a consistent manufacturing process, or just about any company that requires power for credit card processing (retailers), communications (service providers) or refrigeration (convenience stores).

-To provide some real world background about currently available solar and storage systems, my guest on this week’s Energy Show is Neil Maguire, CEO of Adara Power.
+To provide some real world background about currently available commercial energy storage systems, my guest on this week’s Energy Show is Neil Maguire, CEO of Adara Power.
 Adara is a Silicon Valley company that integrates battery and inverter technology with software to reduce peak demand charges, maximizes the value of net metering and provides backup power.
 There is no doubt in my mind that future commercial energy systems will be based on a combination of solar power and local battery storage.